LuckVintage/LU7Stats/README.md

 # LU7Stats Minecraft Plugin:

-LU7Stats is a Minecraft 1.20 Plugin that utilizes PlaceholderAPI to broadcast top stat messages every 15 minutes with the help of PlayerStats.
+LU7Stats is a Minecraft Plugin that utilizes PlaceholderAPI to broadcast top stat messages every 15 minutes with the help of PlayerStats.
 This plugin was primarily created for use on a private survival server.
-While I don't plan to actively maintain this plugin, the code is available for anyone to use.
-Pull requests are welcomed.
+Pull requests are welcome.

 ## Installation:

-Download the latest .jar from [here](https://github.com/LuckVintage/LU7Stats/raw/main/target/lu7stats-1.1-SNAPSHOT.jar).
+- Download the latest .jar from [here](https://github.com/LuckVintage/LU7Stats/raw/main/target/lu7stats-1.1-SNAPSHOT.jar).
+- Download PlaceholderAPI and PlayerStats.
+Drop all .jar files into your Minecraft server plugins folder.
+- Start your server.
+- Run this PlaceholderAPI command to download the PlayerStatsExpansion: ```/papi ecloud download PlayerStats```.
+- Reload PlaceholderAPI with the command ```/papi reload``` (or just restart your server).

 ### Prerequisites: